Website vs Mobile App for Startups in 2026: Decision Framework That Ships Your MVP in 8 Weeks

 A mobile app MVP starts at $30K.
 A web app starts at $15K and reaches every device instantly.
-We break down when each makes sense, with real cost data and a decision framework.
+Startups waste months on this debate.
+Our 4-question framework (acquisition, frequency, platform lock-in, time to validation) cuts it to one meeting.

 For most startups, build the website first.
 Here is why, backed by numbers.